This is a prerelease version.

 transaction-v1 Running 741632319877545985 2023-08-09T12:22:04Z

 As new entries are added to the 'transaction' map, the Jet job automatically retrieves and processes them.
-To observe the executed transactions, examine the logs.
-In the log example below, three transactions are processed with keys 'transaction-1', 'transaction-2', and 'transaction-3'.
-The entry values are not a concern in this context.
+To see the executed transactions, check the logs.
+In the example below, three transactions are processed with keys 'transaction-1', 'transaction-2', and 'transaction-3'.

 {"time":"2023-08-09T12:24:59,753", "logger": "com.hazelcast.jet.impl.connector.WriteLoggerP", "level": "INFO", "msg": "[10.36.0.10]:5702 [dev] [5.4.0] [transaction-v1/Log Transactions#1] [Job V1] transaction:'transaction-1' payload:'{\"description\": \"Online Purchase\", \"amount\": 75.99, \"transactionDate\": \"2023-08-09T15:30:00Z\"}' "}